Roseola in Children

 Febrile seizures are fairly common in children with roseola.
 Febrile seizures occur when a child's temperature rises quickly.
 Febrile seizures are generally not harmful.
 But they can be very scary.
 Not every child with a high temperature is at risk for a febrile seizure.
 Febrile seizures occur in about 3 in 100 children younger than age 5.
 This type of seizure may run in families.

 The symptoms of roseola can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is roseola diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 The physical exam will include inspecting the rash.
 The rash and high fever is usually enough to diagnose your child.

 How is roseola treated in a child?